jazzyjackson/py-validate/readme.markdown

 ```
 If the program is called with no input, the entire object is returned.
 If the program is called with a JSON object, it goes through the keys of that object to see if it has required parameters, and then inspects each parameter to make sure the regex matches.
-If any of this fails, the program exits and you're returned JSON which also includes an added 'input' key for each parameter representing the input it tried to use.
+If any of this fails, the program exits and you're returned JSON which also includes an added 'value' key for each parameter representing the input it tried to use.

 TODO: If your regex includes matching groups, the input is replaced with the match allowing for simple input cleansing and prepartion.